orbitalquark/scintillua/docs/api.md

 Fields:

-* `prefix`: String or pattern prefix to start matching at.
+* `prefix`: Optional string or pattern prefix to start matching at.
+The default value is any non-newline character.
 * `escape`: Optional flag indicating whether or not newlines can be escaped by a '\' character.
 The default value is `false`.